0cjs/sedoc/8bit/sbc/SuperAKI-80.md

   Manual and technical reference.
 - archive.org, [TMPZ84C015BF-10].
 Datasheet for CPU plus integrated I/O.
 - archive.org, [MBAKIAI], 2018-09-10.
 Port of Grant Searle's adapation of of MS-BASIC 4.7.
-Binary includes; source is for to ARCPIT `XZ80.EXE` assembler.
+Binary included; source is for the ARCPIT `XZ80.EXE` assembler.
+(The CTC channel this uses for the baud rate generator appears to be wrong; see below.)

 Product information and and blog entries.
 - akizukidenshi.com, [スーパーAKI-80 (基板単体、保守部品)][az-s80].